ChengyuSong/GraCFL/README.md

 - [GraCFL as a Library](#gracfl-as-a-library)

 ## Project Overview
-**GraCFL** is designed for high-performance CFL reachability analysis.
-The project includes various models for performing CFL reachability computations with different optimizations and parallel strategies.
+**GraCFL** is a vertex-centric graph system for solving CFL reachability analysis.
+The project includes multiple vertex-centric models for performing CFL reachability computations with different optimizations and parallel strategies.

 ## Dependencies
 The project depends on the following libraries and tools: